- Category: 2024 World Congress

 International Fluency Association (IFA)

 The IFA was founded in 1989 to promote international liaison in the area of fluency disorders and to promote the understanding of these disorders.
 International Congresses are organised every three years in venues selected from around the world.
-In 1994, the Congress was held in Munich, Germany; San Francisco, USA in 1997; Nyborg, Denmark in 2000; Montreal, Canada in 2003; Dublin, Ireland in 2006; Rio de Janeiro, Brazil in 2009; Tours, France in 2012 and Lisbon, Portugal in 2015.
+In 1994, the Congress was held in Munich, Germany; San Francisco, USA in 1997; Nyborg, Denmark in 2000; Montreal, Canada in 2003; Dublin, Ireland in 2006; Rio de Janeiro, Brazil in 2009; Tours, France in 2012, Portugal in 2015, and Hiroshima, Japan, 2018.

 Please note there are 4 full days of congress programming from 13th - 16th July inclusive (followed by a day of post-congress workshops on 17th July).

 Please note that, to save paper, delegates will not receive a printed program brochure on arrival at the congress.
 Instead, the congress app will be the primary resource.
 For those delegates who do not have the congress app, or who prefer paper materials, a downloadable version of the program of abstracts is available here: